You Don't Love Me (Willie Cobbs song): The Megatons

-In 1961, the Megatons, a Louisiana-based instrumental combo, recorded "Shimmy, Shimmy Walk, Part 1" an instrumental version of "You Don't Love Me".
+In 1961, the Megatons, a Louisiana-based instrumental combo (under the direction of Riley), recorded "Shimmy, Shimmy Walk, Part 1" an instrumental version of "You Don't Love Me".
 It was released as a two-part single by Dodge Records, based in Feriday, Louisiana.
 A singles review in Billboard described it as "A rousing medium tempo rocker with a teen dance sound and a rousing r.&b. flavor receives a strong performance from the instrumental group.
 Side I is the hot side, it swings."
-The single was later distributed by Checker Records and reached number 88 on the Billboard Hot 100.
+The single was later distributed by Checker Records (#1005) and reached number 88 on the Billboard Hot 100.
 Albert King recorded "Shimmy, Shimmy Walk" for the 1969 Years Gone By album, although some releases list it as "You Don't Love Me (instrumental)".

-Junior Wells
+Junior Wells / Buddy Guy / Magic Sam

 "You Don't Love Me" was a staple of Junior Wells and Buddy Guy's repertoire.
 In 1965, the duo recorded the song as "You Don't Love Me Baby" for their influential album Hoodoo Man Blues.
 Their version altered the guitar figure somewhat and added some new lyrics:

 Junior Wells later recorded the song for his album Coming at You (1968); Buddy Guy also recorded it for Hold That Plane!
 (1972).
+Magic Sam, another Chicago blues player, recorded his version of the song for his second album Black Magic in 1969.